-Auxiliary ports 2 serial and 1 parallel (M85 and M95), logical USB ports and network printer ports are provided by the AX3000.
+Auxiliary ports 2 serial (G15), logical USB ports and network printer ports are provided by the AX3000.
 These ports are independently controlled so multiple printers can be attached to the AX3000.

 A printer is generally controlled by a network service: